 Experience a class similar to one you would take in your first year at CIA, through an intensive exploration of color, form, design, and creative problem solving in 2D and digital platforms.

-In this introductory course, you'll explore a variety of materials and processes, including experimental mark making, collage, digital design, and site-specific installation.
-These methods of creation will allow you to develop a better visual understanding of design and craft, and you’ll discover how line, form, color and composition act as the building blocks for your art.
+In this introductory course, students will explore a variety of materials and processes, including experimental mark making, collage, digital design, and site-specific installation.
+These methods of creation will allow you to develop a better visual understanding of design and craft, and you’ll discover how line, form, color and composition act as the building blocks for art.

 Projects and topics that will be explored include applying design principles to two-dimensional work, gestalt theory, color theory, abstract versus representational design, geometric design, space value relationships, contemporary artists and practices, and designing and constructing a site-specific installation.